drug-design/course/docs/chapters/conformational-analysis-examples.md

 #### Interactions Revealed by X-Ray Crystallography

-A crystallographic structure of a protein reveals a great deal of information about the interactions between aromatic moieties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/interactions-revealed-by-x-ray-crystallography-32393580'><i class='fa fa-play' aria-hidden='true'></i></button>A crystallographic structure of a protein reveals a great deal of information about the interactions between aromatic moieties.
 The following view illustrates the complex of a protein with a cofactor and an inhibitor; a stacking interaction is observed and highlighted here.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer